Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Introduction

+On the other hand, to detect misinformation about technologies, novel approaches are needed to be employed, as compared to misinformation about news, politics, and health, their purpose and impact are different.
+One have roots in people's political and cultural views and beliefs, while the other might take advantage of people's lack of technical background, their beliefs about a technology or company, or their fear about possible security threats.

+No work has systematically studied the spread and characteristics of misinformation about technological topics.
+In this work, we study misinformation about cybersecurity and privacy threats on social media, focusing on: \emph{phishing websites} and \emph{Zoom's security \& privacy threats}.
+We chose these two because the misinformation about each of them has different intentions, characteristics, and consequences.
+By this work then we show that different approaches should be employed to detect these different types of misinformation.

+Phishing is a type of social engineering attack through which attackers try to trick victims into disclosing their private and sensitive information~\cite{dhamija2006phishing}.
+To inform other users, some social media users share reports of phishing websites~\cite{roy2021evaluating}.
+However, false phishing reports can also circulate on these platforms.
+These false reports can decrease the websites' visits, especially if these websites are added to blocklists.
+They can also increase the false-positive rates of anti-phishing systems.
+A recent work showed the presence of false phishing reports~\cite{roy2021evaluating} on Twitter, however, in this work, we systematically analyze this threat, and propose a detection algorithm that can with high accuracy identify false phishing reports in real-time.

-Additionally, social media is used by non-cybersecurity experts to express their concerns over the security and privacy of new technologies.
-For example, with the surge in the use of video conferencing tools, such as Zoom~\cite{nyt:zoom} during the pandemic, came the concerns about the company handling of security and privacy of its user base.
-Users discuss issues, such as Zoombombing~\cite{zoombombingex}, and private Zoom meetings that can be available to the public~\cite{zoombombingex2}.
-Such discussions can affect how users use these technologies, and how companies address these concerns~\cite{zoom-news:2021}.
+With the surge in the use of video conferencing tools, such as Zoom~\cite{nyt:zoom} during the pandemic, came the concerns about the company handling of security and privacy of its user base.
+Users discussed issues, such as Zoombombing~\cite{zoombombingex}, and private Zoom meetings that can be available to the public~\cite{zoombombingex2}.
+However, not all the discussions were accurate.
+For example, Figure~\ref{fig:figure-zoom-t} shows a claim that Zoom is a ``Chinese spying tool.''
+However, the author has not provided any supporting evidence, and the claim is misleading~\cite{politi}.
+In addition, the tweet claims that Zoom does not use any encryption service, which is not true on the date this tweet was posted~\cite{zoomwir}.
+Discourses like this can impact the overall image of the company, as well as Zoom's (new) users experiences.
+No other work has studied misinformation about Zoom, or any other technology related topic.
+Existing studies on fake news and vaccine misinformation also only focus on one social media platform, while we have investigated four platforms, including Twitter, Facebook, Instagram, and Reddit.

-Prior work has extensively studied misinformation related to political news~\cite{rashkin2017truth,ruchansky2017csi,monti2019fake,karimi2019learning,wang2017liar} and public health~\cite{love2020parallel,jin2013epidemiological,brennen2020types,kouzy2020coronavirus,hornik2021association}.
-While the spread of political and health related posts might have roots in people's political and cultural views and beliefs, in this paper, we investigate if misinformation on technological topics, such as emerging security and privacy threats, are prevalent.
-Misinformation in general, can misguide end users, but misinformation about cybersecurity and privacy can also mislead data-driven security tools, such as anti-phishing and malware detection tools.